pswhdev/pepe-beach-haven/README.md

 - Kera Cudmore for her exemplary README files, which served as a model for the documentation included in this project.

 - The Code Institute Slack channel members for helping me find solutions for my problems.

+- My mum, Fernanda Soares for helping me with the manual tests in many devices and for suggestions about the page layout.